 This recipe calls for 3 pounds of tomatoes.
 I like using Romas, but you can use whatever you personally like.

 - 14.5 ounces canned tomatoes

 From scratch soups are a much better alternative to canned because you can adjust the sodium levels (canned soup tends to be quite high in sodium).
 Homemade Tomato Soup is an excellent source of vitamins A and C, and contains phytonutrients and other essential minerals.

 Besides the natural health benefits, soups in general are just feel good comfort food.
 Their warmth can provide comfort after a long stressful day, and can sooth a sore throat.
 Soups are definitely a favorite for dinner at out house.

-Adding dry jasmine rice (you could also use regular long grain rice) makes the soup a little thicker without really altering the flavor.
-I like the thicker consistency but you can skip this step if you don’t have any on hand or just don’t want to include it.
+Adding uncooked rice makes the soup a little thicker without really altering the flavor.
+I like the thicker consistency, but you can skip this step if you don’t have any on hand or just don’t want to include it.

 - 42 Comforting Soup Recipes

 - 3 pounds Roma tomatoes cut in half horizontally